Skip to main content

 Configuration of EBSI

-The EBSI public blockchain network comprises Node Operators from EU Member States, Norway, and Liechtenstein.
-Node Operators, representing public institutions, host virtual machines with the full EBSI node stack.
+The EBSI public blockchain network is formed by Node Operators from all the EU Member States as well as Norway and Liechtenstein.
+A Node Operator is a public institution from a Member State that hosts a virtual machine where the full EBSI node stack is deployed.

 Configuration of the Besu client